Refugee Council has always provided a lifeline to refugees and people seeking asylum, but now our work is more critical than ever before.

 How we're holding the Government to account

-We are calling on the Government to protect people seeking asylum at risk due to the Coronavirus (Covid-19) pandemic.
+We are calling on the Government to protect refugee and people seeking asylum at risk due to the Coronavirus (Covid-19) pandemic.
 Whilst the Home Office have responded positively to some of our calls, we remain seriously concerned about the provisions in place for particular groups of people.

 People are still required to travel to register an asylum claim, live in cramped accommodation without space to self-isolate, and are struggling to afford basic necessities to look after themselves and their families.
 Some are even being made homeless and destitute.